cosmos/sdk-tutorials/README.md

 description: Tutorials for the Cosmos SDK
 sections:
   - title: IBC Hello World
-    desc: Build a Hello World application on two blockchains and learn how to connect them with IBC.
+    desc: Build a Hello World blockchain app as an IBC module.
+Learn how to use the relayer to connect two blockchains with each other and use IBC packets to transfer data from one blockchain to another.
     url: /hello-world/tutorial/index.md
     difficulty: beginner
     tags: